metaleap/vscode-appz/libs/go/readme.md

 	//
 	// The editor provides an API that makes it simple to provide such common features by having all UI and actions already in place and
 	// by allowing you to participate by providing data only.
 For instance, to contribute a hover all you have to do is provide a function
-	// that can be called with a [TextDocument](#TextDocument) and a [Position](#Position) returning hover info.
+	// that can be called with a [TextDocument](https://code.visualstudio.com/api/references/vscode-api#TextDocument) and a [Position](#Position) returning hover info.
 The rest, like tracking the
 	// mouse, positioning the hover, keeping the hover stable etc. is taken care of by the editor.
 	//
+	//
 	// ```javascript
+	//
 	// languages.registerHoverProvider('javascript', {
 	//  	provideHover(document, position, token) {
 	//  		return new Hover('I am a hover!');
 	//  	}
 	// });
+	//
 	// ```
 	//
+	//
-	// Registration is done using a [document selector](#DocumentSelector) which is either a language id, like `javascript` or
+	// Registration is done using a [document selector](https://code.visualstudio.com/api/references/vscode-api#DocumentSelector) which is either a language id, like `javascript` or
-	// a more complex [filter](#DocumentFilter) like `{ language: 'typescript', scheme: 'file' }`.
+	// a more complex [filter](https://code.visualstudio.com/api/references/vscode-api#DocumentFilter) like `{ language: 'typescript', scheme: 'file' }`.
 Matching a document against such
-	// a selector will result in a [score](#languages.match) that is used to determine if and how a provider shall be used.
+	// a selector will result in a [score](https://code.visualstudio.com/api/references/vscode-api#languages.match) that is used to determine if and how a provider shall be used.
 When
 	// scores are equal the provider that came last wins.
-For features that allow full arity, like [hover](#languages.registerHoverProvider),
+For features that allow full arity, like [hover](https://code.visualstudio.com/api/references/vscode-api#languages.registerHoverProvider),
-	// the score is only checked to be `>0`, for other features, like [IntelliSense](#languages.registerCompletionItemProvider) the
+	// the score is only checked to be `>0`, for other features, like [IntelliSense](https://code.visualstudio.com/api/references/vscode-api#languages.registerCompletionItemProvider) the
 	// score is used for determining the order in which providers are asked to participate.
 	Languages() Languages

 	// Namespace for dealing with installed extensions.
 Extensions are represented
-	// by an [extension](#Extension)-interface which enables reflection on them.
+	// by an [extension](https://code.visualstudio.com/api/references/vscode-api#Extension)-interface which enables reflection on them.
 	//
 	// Extension writers can provide APIs to other extensions by returning their API public
 	// surface from the `activate`-call.
 	//
+	//
 	// ```javascript
+	//
 	// export function activate(context: vscode.ExtensionContext) {
 	//  	let api = {
 	//  		sum(a, b) {